 Camp takes place in Bruner Hall of Science

-Open to current 6th through 8th grade students.
+Open to students entering 6th through 8th grades.

-Fee for this camp is $125.
-Financial Scholarships are available!
+The camp fee is $125.
+Financial scholarships are available!

 Youth will enjoy a trip to the UNK campus recreation center climbing wall